ZixinMa27/DSC180-Aerosol-Flow-Modeling-and-Simulation-in-a-Classroom-with-Mobile-Sensors/_site/index.md

 <iframe width="800" height="450" src="https://youtu.be/suGByOBXNN8" title="APP demo" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 #### Data Collection Process
-We have the testbed setup in a small office room, and we simulated human coughs mechanically using a mannequin, mechanical ventilator, fog machine, and the air compressor.
-There were six PM sensors set up to measure actual particle concentration in the room.
+We established a test environment in a compact office space (approx. dimenisions - 3.2m, 2.6m, 3.2m), where we mechanically simulated human coughs and captured aerosol concentrations using particulate matter (PM) sensors.
+The cough simulation involved a mannequin, mechanical ventilator, fog machine, and air compressor.
+To measure the actual particle concentration in the room, we installed six PM sensors.
 <table><tr>
 <td>
 <!-- Import the component -->